-- Include other characteristics to proxy for the costs and benefits of education or for attitudes toward education. - When parents' education is also included in the regression, the role of income is substantially reduced. - Conclusion? - Two considerations: - First, parents' income may affect more the quality of education, especially through the choice of the neighborhood in which the family lives. - Parental income is often measured with error, and has a significant transitory component, so parental education may be a much better proxy for permanent income than income observations in these data sets.
+- Include other characteristics to proxy for the costs and benefits of education or for attitudes toward education. - When parents' education is also included in the regression, the role of income is substantially reduced. - Conclusion? - Two considerations: - First, parents' income may affect the quality of education much more than the quantity of education, especially through the choice of the neighborhood in which the family lives. - Parental income is often measured with error, and has a significant transitory component, so parental education may be a much better proxy for permanent income than income observations in these data sets.